YordanGeorgiev/qto/doc/md/issue-tracker-devops-guide.md

 #### 3.1.2.
 Run xls-to-db action
 You insert the date of the daily , weekly , monthly or yearly issues from the daily input excel file(s) by running the xls-to-db action.
+If you have the guid column with uuid's than this will be upsert and not bare insert.
+You should be able to update only non-nullable column by reducing the number of columns in your xls sheet.

+    export do_truncate_tables=1 ;
     bash src/bash/issue-tracker/issue-tracker.sh -a xls-to-db

 #### 3.1.3.
 Run db-to-txt action